onap/policy-parent/docs/clamp/acm/api-protocol/acm-participant-protocol.rst

 descriptions below give an overview of each message.
 For the precise definition of the messages, see the `CLAMP code at Github
 <https://github.com/onap/policy-clamp/tree/master/models/src/main/java/org/onap/policy/clamp/models/acm/messages/kafka/participant>`_
 .
-All messages are carried on DMaaP.
+All messages are carried on Kafka.

 .. csv-table:: ACM Messages
   :file: ../files/ACM-Message-Table.csv